 It's no doubt they enhance your logo, but the best logo would not be dependent on them.

 Some effects though lovely on screen may not look nice on print with the logo.

 The human mind naturally loves balance.

-Therefore, it’s important to balance each element to create balance to the eye.
+Therefore, it's important to balance each element to create balance for the eye.

 Find ways to even out the balance in your logo if it sometimes means extending the serif of a letter, why not.

 It is not a hard and cut rule because the rule of balance can occasionally be bent.

 But a logo is viewed by the masses, and you might want to use balancing to your advantage.

 This is self-explanatory but just had to include this for emphasis.